What Are The Safest Investments With Highest Returns In India?

-On the survival of the pensioner during the policy term of 10 years, pension in arrears will be paid to the survivor subscriber.
+On the survival of the pensioner during the policy term of 10 years, a pension in arrears will be paid to the survivor subscriber.

-The subscriber can avail of a loan up to 75% of the purchase price after the expiry of three years to cover an emergency.
+The subscriber can avail of a loan of up to 75% of the purchase price after the expiry of three years to cover an emergency.
 In case of a medical emergency of the subscriber or his / her spouse, the subscriber can withdraw 98% of the purchase price.

 You must have a bank account at a bank to buy government bonds.
 The price of the bond is announced at the time of the bond announcement by the government.